aziz-zai/IT-Projekt_G10/frontend/README.md

     - Change the connection parameter inside the src/mapper.py to fit your envoirnment

 Depending on the configuration you chose, you need to update the connection string inside the mapper.py / ShoppingAPI.js

+# Deployment - Google Cloud Plattform
+Our live version is hosted using the Google App Engine.
+For the deployment the routes need to be changed from localhost to the deployment url. #Hier unsere URL